Reflections

 The downside of being significant to – and dependent on – others is that the inner pressure of expectation also rises sharply.
 One does not want to fail, but also does not have full control!

-You feel responsible in relation to other people at work and in the family, but ignore the personal needs (relaxation, rest, sleep, food and drink, personal pleasures), in addition to the feeling of dissatisfaction.
-The two existential needs – to take care of oneself and to be something for others – are in conflict with each other, and it is felt as unrest and discomfort.
-One can say that in order not to want to fail others, one betrays oneself.
+You feel responsible in relation to other people at work and in the family, but increasingly ignore the personal needs (relaxation, rest, sleep, food and drink, personal pleasures), in addition to the feeling of dissatisfaction and frustration.
+The two existential needs – to take care of oneself and to be something for others – are conflicting each other, and it is felt as unease, inadequacy and discomfort.
+You can say that in order not to disappoint others, you harshly let yourself down.

 Stress is also contagious – understood in the sense that some managers have a kind of basic stress without being aware of it.
-They take it for granted to live in the usual pressure and thus find it natural to treat other people in the same way – regardless of the fact that it creates unhealthiness and undermines priorities.
-This creates an unintended stress culture, where the most committed employees also get the most stress symptoms.
+They have grown accustomed to normalise living with constant selfpressure and thus find it natural to treat other people in the same way – regardless of the fact that it creates unhealthiness and undermines priorities.
+This creates an unintended stress culture, where the most committed and overly responsible employees also get the worst stress reactions.

 Leadership of own life

-Getting stressed is a crisis that needs to be addressed, and it is also an opportunity to create an even better quality of life.
-The best medicine for stress is to use stress coaching to regain your footing, develop your perspective, regain control of life and work, and not least influence the workplace and environment.
+Getting stressed is a crisis that needs relevant attention, and it is also an opportunity to create an even better life quality.
+The best medicine for stress is to get stress coaching deepening own awareness of the self-destructive patterns in orders to break these patterns, reestablish footing, create sound perspective, take back control of life and work, and not least influence the workplace and environment.

 With Lead 2 Succeed, you do not just get tools to deal with stress.
-You learn to prevent stress as well as create satisfaction in life as a whole.
-Whether you “just” have symptoms of stress or are even on sick leave, Lead 2 Succeed can help you.
-Through a series of confidential conversations, both the quality of life and the urge to walk really reach new heights!
+You learn to prevent stress as well as create fulfilment in life as a whole.
+Whether you “just” have symptoms of stress or even are on sick leave, Lead 2 Succeed can help you.
+Through a process of confidential conversations, both your life quality and your energy reach new heights!

 Do you want to know more?